-Fall is arriving quickly and your air conditioning system has outlived another summer.
-But just because it made it through this summer doesn’t promise it will keep the cold air coming the next time the heat is upon you.
-Here are common signals that your AC may be on its way out.
+Autumn is arriving quickly and your air conditioning system has outlived another cooling season.
+But surviving this summer doesn’t promise it will keep the cold air coming the next time temperatures soar.
+Here are common signs that your air conditioner may be on its last legs.

 Not cooling well

-Your air conditioner is meant to keep you cool and comfortable on the steamiest of days, so if your system is not keeping you cool (and you’re unable to get comfortable) there’s possibly a problem.
-There are a lot of situations where your system may quit cooling – a wrongly calibrated thermostat, a refrigerant leak, or compressor failure.
-Once you’ve determined the issue, it may be better to just let go of your little engine that could, and purchase a newer, more energy-efficient air conditioning system – hopefully one that keeps you cool.
+Your air conditioner is supposed to keep you cool and comfortable on the steamiest of days, so if it’s not keeping you cool (and you’re unable to get comfortable) there’s possibly a problem.
+There are a lot of situations where your AC may quit cooling – a wrongly calibrated thermostat, a refrigerant leak, or compressor failure.
+Depending on the problem, it may be better to just let go of your little engine that could, and purchase a newer, more energy-efficient air conditioning system – hopefully one that keeps you cool.

 More Frequent Repairs

-If you’re calling for air conditioning repairs every summer, it may be time to face facts and invest in a new one.
-Frequent AC repairs are a good sign that your AC is starting to breakdown and you don’t want to be caught in the middle of soaring temperatures with a roasting hot home.
+If you’re requiring air conditioning repairs every summer, it may be time to face facts and purchase a new one.
+Frequent AC repairs are a good signal that your AC is starting to breakdown and you don’t want to be left in the middle of soaring temperatures with a sweltering hot home.

 If you see a rise in your cooling bills that could be a signal that something is wrong.
-If your air conditioning system is working excessive overtime, it could end up causing you to work overtime to afford it, and it might be a better decision for you to buy a more energy-efficient air conditioner that can easily decrease your peak season cooling payments.
+If your air conditioning system is working too much overtime, it could end up causing you to work overtime to afford it, and it might be a better decision for you to buy a more energy-efficient AC that can easily lessen your peak season cooling payments.

 Drop in Air Flow

-If your air isn’t flowing as powerful as it used to be, it could be an indicator that your air conditioner is on its last leg.
-Inspect your home’s air filters to confirm they do not need replacing and, if not, call a professional to help determine the problem.
+If your air isn’t flowing as powerful as it used to be, it could be an indicator that your AC is on its last leg.
+Inspect your home’s air filters to confirm they do not need replacing and, if not, call a professional to help find the problem.

-If your system is always running, more importantly if it’s not producing much cool air, then you probably have a problem.
-It might be a problem that’s easy to resolve with a seasonal tune-up, but it could also be a signal that your system has to work harder to cool your home and that means wasted energy and wasted money.
+If your system is continuously running, more importantly if it’s not blowing much cool air, then you likely have a problem.
+It might be a problem that’s easy to resolve with a seasonal tune-up, but it could also be a signal that your system has to work more to keep your home cool and comfortable and that results in wasted energy and wasted money.

-If your air conditioning system starts producing unusual noises, there could be a problem.
-Higher pitched noises may mean an issue with one of the motors.
-Rattling noises might mean a part is loose.
+If your air conditioning system starts producing strange noises, there could be a problem.
+Higher pitched noises may mean a problem with one of the motors.
+Rattling noises might mean a part has come loose.
 Don’t take any chances.
-Call a professional to take a look and decide if it’s a problem worth repairing or if it is going to end up being an ongoing issue.
+Call an expert to inspect it and determine if it’s an issue worth repairing or if it is going to end up being an ongoing issue.

 Signs of Aging

 Similar to everything (and everyone), the more something has aged, the weaker it usually gets.
-Is your system not cooling as efficiently as it did a few years ago?
-Are certain rooms cooler or warmer than others?
-Is it taking longer to cool your home?
+Is your system not cooling as efficiently as it did five years ago?
+Are some rooms cooler or warmer than others?
+Is it taking longer to get your home cool?
 These are all typical indicators of an aging system.
-If your system is having a hard time and is approaching or over 10 years in age, call Comfort Masters Service Experts Heating & Air Conditioning and 847-250-6729 for a complimentary in-home estimate and ask about our current promotions on energy-efficient systems.
+If your AC is struggling and is nearing or over 10 years in age, call Comfort Masters Service Experts and 847-250-6729 for a complimentary in-home estimate and ask about our current promotions on energy-efficient air conditioning systems.